ceciliomichael/ClaudeFlow/rules.md

     *   Confirm your understanding before proceeding if uncertainty exists.
 *   **Strict Scope Adherence**: Execute *only* what the user has asked for.
 Do not add unrequested features, modifications, or information.
 Fulfill the request, nothing more, nothing less.
 *   **Guideline Alignment**: Ensuring your actions align with ClaudeFlow guidelines is a direct consequence of correctly understanding and executing the user's specific request within those boundaries.
+*   **Internal Planning**: Even for requests outside the scope of specific commands like `/create` or `/plan`, formulate a clear internal plan before generating code or performing actions.
+This ensures structured execution for all tasks.

 **CONSEQUENCE**: Failure to precisely understand and execute the user's request is a critical failure.
 It leads to incorrect actions, wasted effort, broken code, and undermines user trust.
 Generating output based on assumptions or misinterpretations is strictly forbidden and will result in project derailment and potential data corruption, causing severe harm to the user's objectives.